Duane Benton: Federal judicial service

 Benton was nominated by President George W. Bush on February 12, 2004, to a seat vacated by Theodore McMillian and confirmed just over four months later by the United States Senate by a voice vote on June 24, 2004.
 He received his commission on July 2, 2004.

 In 2018, Judge Benton found that Missouri's requirement of a state license to braid hair did not violate the U.S. Constitution.

-On October 29, 2025, Benton announced that he will be taking Senior Status.
+In October 2025, Benton announced that he would be taking senior status.
+He assumed senior status on June 21, 2026.

 Personal life

-Benton currently resides in Kansas City, Missouri, with his wife Sandra and has two children.
+Benton currently resides in Kansas City, Missouri, with his wife Sandra and has two children, including Megan.